Amin-Cheribet/File-Uploader/README.md

         // New Extension
   $file->setExtension('pdf');

 ```

 ## contribution
-  any contribution will be welcomed
+  any contribution will be welcomed.